-Lifelong Cubs fan Stefan Xidas signs national anthem at Cubs game
+Lifelong Cubs fan Stefan Xidas sings national anthem at Cubs game

 CHICAGO -- Monday night was a dream come true for one Cubs fan.

-Stefan Xidas, a lifelong Cubs fan who has Down syndrome, sang the national anthem at Monday night’s game against the Kansas City Royals at Wrigley Field.
+Stefan Xidas, a lifelong Cubs fan who has Down syndrome, sang the national anthem at Monday night’s game against the Milwaukee Brewers at Wrigley Field.
 The Cubs granted Xidas’ wish after he raised thousands for the Special Olympics.

 Xidas, 30, has wanted to perform at Wrigley Field for years, but never had the chance until Monday.
 Several weeks back, two of his buddies since kindergarten put together a video titled "My Letter to Tom Ricketts," where Stefan asks the Cubs owner to give him a chance to sing.